-There’s something right and something wrong about this worry.
-It’s wrong insofar as according to the assessor relativist facts about survival do not come apart from what matters; it’s just that what matters is relative to contexts.
-The facts about Mary’s survival at Jeremy’s context do not come apart from what matters in survival, to Jeremy, nor do they come apart, at Mary’s context, from what matters to Mary.
-It’s just that the mattering-relation is itself context dependent.
+There is something right and something wrong about this worry.
+It is wrong insofar as, according to the assessor relativist, facts about survival do not come apart from what matters; it is just that what matters is relative to contexts.
+The facts about Mary’s survival at Jeremy’s context do not come apart from what matters in survival to Jeremy nor do they come apart, at Mary’s context, from what matters to Mary.
+It is just that the mattering relation is itself context dependent.
 Still, there is a worry in the vicinity here, which I call the normative gap objection.
-According to the self/other assessor relative conativist, the totality of true personal-identity propositions does not even partially fix the (relevant) normative facts about what we ought to do personally, inter-personally, socially and legally.
+According to the assessor relative conativist, the totality of true personal-identity propositions does not even partially fix the (relevant) normative facts about what we ought to do personally, interpersonally, socially, and legally.
 But the totality of true personal-identity propositions should partially fix those (relevant) normative facts.
-This is the respect in which what matters ‘comes apart’ from personal-identity: the latter does not ‘fix’ the former.
+This is the respect in which what matters ‘comes apart’ from personal identity: the latter does not ‘fix’ the former.

 Consider a case in which Mary is in a coma and Jeremy has to decide whether she will undergo a procedure: call it PROC.
 If Mary does not have PROC now, she cannot have it later.
-It seems that the truth of <Mary will survive PROC > coupled with facts about the expected utility to the relevant future person-stages of having PROC, should fix the relevant normative facts about whether Mary should, prudentially, undergo PROC.
-Hence it should fix the facts about what decision Jeremy should make on Mary’s behalf.
+It seems that the truth of <Mary will survive PROC > coupled with facts about the expected utility to the relevant future person-stages of having PROC should fix the relevant normative facts about whether Mary should, prudentially, undergo PROC.
+Hence, it should fix the facts about what decision Jeremy should make on Mary’s behalf.
 But suppose that <Mary will survive PROC> is true at Jeremy’s context and false at Mary’s.
 Then the truth-value of that proposition fails to give us any guidance about what decision should be taken.

 Notice that similar worries arise for the pluralist.
-Suppose there is both a public and private notion of personal-identity, and it’s true that Mary will survive given the public notion, but not the private one.
+Suppose there is both a public and private notion of personal identity and that it is true that Mary will survive given the public notion but not given the private one.
 What should Jeremy do?
 Likewise, suppose there are two private notions, an other-directed notion and a self-directed notion.
-Suppose that Mary will survive according to the other-directed sense, but not the self-directed sense.
+Suppose that Mary will survive according to the other-directed sense, but not according to the self-directed sense.
 What should Jeremy do?
-It seems that the facts about the various notions of personal-identity do not fix what choice Jeremy should make.
+It seems that the facts about the various notions of personal identity do not fix what choice Jeremy should make.
 These are difficult issues.
-In fact, I think these should be difficult issues, and it is no objection either to pluralism or to assessor relative conativism that it reveals this to be so.
+In fact, I think these should be difficult issues, and it is no objection either to pluralism or to assessor relative conativism that both reveal this to be so.

 The assessor relativist has a range of options (most of which can be amended for the purposes of the pluralist).
 She can say that when we make decisions for ourselves we can and should privilege our own contexts over those of anyone else.
-If Mary were conscious, she should decline the procedure since at her context, it’s true that she would not survive it..
-She can also say that when it comes to making decisions on the part of others we should take their context to be the one that matters since we are, in effect, acting in their stead.
+If Mary were conscious, she should decline the procedure because at her context it is true that she would not survive it.
+She can also say that when it comes to making decisions on the part of others we should take their context to be the one that matters because we are, in effect, acting in their stead.
 Then Jeremy should decline the operation on Mary’s behalf.